top of page

 Has not been sold under another name.

-Entomobrya confusa "Varicolored Springtail"
+Entomobrya assuta var. nov.
+"Varicolored Springtail"

-Entomobrya griseoolivata "Olive Springtail" or "Grizzled Springtail"
+Entomobryoides cf. dissimilis "Olive Springtail" or "Grizzled Springtail"

-Has been sold under both common names.
+Has been sold under both common names and has been sold under the scientific name Entomobrya griseoolivata.

 Entomobrya quadrilineata